sanjokkarki/ThePacsniff/README.md

 # Support

-Support IPv6 : ICMP ,UDP, TCP
+Support IPv4 : TCP (I know IPv6 is the real deal but this should work for now)

 # Can filter

 That is possible filter the data from the follow packets:
-- TCP ( V4 and V6)
+- TCP ( V4 )
-- UDP ( V4 and V6)
-- ICMP( V4 and V6)

 # Installation
-- Instal: pip install pynput
+- Instal: pip install socket

 - Clone it: git clone https://github.com/sanjokkarki/ThePacsniff.git

-- Run it: python TheSpylogger.py
+- Run it: python ThePacsniff.py

-You can also convert TheSpylogger to EXE using PyInstaller or any similar tool.
+You can also convert ThePacsniff to EXE using PyInstaller or any similar tool.

 # Run

-- sudo python3 Packet-Sniffer.py
-- sudo python3 Packet-Sniffer.py UDP
-- sudo python3 Packet-Sniffer.py ICMP
+- sudo python3 ThePacsniff.py
-- sudo python3 Packet-Sniffer.py TCP
+- sudo python3 ThePacsniff.py TCP